 Travel to: New Zealand

 If you want to get up close and personal with exotic wildlife this year, hop on a flight to Tanzania.
-Known best for its rich wildlife and vast deserts, Tanzania is an adventure lover’s playground with endless thrilling activities to spend your days doing, like conquering Mount Kilimanjaro, visiting the Ngorongoro Conservation Area or coming face-to-face with the Big Five.
+Known best for its rich wildlife and vast deserts, Tanzania is an adventure lover’s playground with endless thrilling activities to fill up your days, like conquering Mount Kilimanjaro, visiting the Ngorongoro Conservation Area or coming face-to-face with the Big Five.

 Alas, the real thrill will come from all the money you’ve saved.
 Think $15 for a night at a quaint guesthouse, eating authentic Tanzanian cuisine for around $2, and taking a $5 long-distance bus ride.